html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 common use of media queries &mdash; matching device size &mdash; you can also match `devicePixelRatio`.
 The associated media query is device-pixel-ratio, and has associated min and max variants, as you might expect.
-If you want to load high DPI images if the device pixel ratio exceeds a threshold, here's what you might do:
+If you want to load high DPI images and the device pixel ratio exceeds a threshold, here's what you might do:

     #my-image { background: (low.png); }